blainemoser/MySqlMigrate/README.md

 ```
 Use the function [\*migrate.Migration.MigrateDown() error](https://github.com/blainemoser/MySqlMigrate/blob/d4e9073b60967a68466eecd44455bf1fff5b96af/migrate.go#L70) to reverse the migrations; this will execute the "down" SQL specified in the migration files.

-> **Note** that migrations are reversed batches (groupings of migrations that were run "up" at the same time).
+> **Note** that migrations are reversed in batches (groupings of migrations that were run "up" at the same time).
 It will not reverse _all_ migrations unless all their "up" statements were executed during the same runtime.